gbif/regionalnodes/sessions.md

 ## Group 1 – data mobilization training and guidance on sequence-derived data mobilization

+{: .notification .is-info}
+Please review these links and materials as references for the live demo session.

 + [How to teach the GBIF Data Mobilization course  on site and online](https://docs.gbif.org/course-data-mobilization)

 + [Guide and training materials to support sequence-derived data in GBIF